morteza/seq2conn/README.md

 # Time-series to Connectivity

-The `seq2conn` converts time-series data into connectivity matrices.
+`seq2conn` is a variationalauto-encoder to extract connectivity embedding from a list of time-series.